 - A Russian/history teacher – the history teacher who is Russian

-Syntactic ambiguity may be defined as follows: a sentence is syntactically ambiguous if it has two (or more) meanings that cannot be ascribed to the semantic structure of the words of which it is made up.
+Syntactic ambiguity may be defined as follows: a sentence is syntactically ambiguous if it has two (or more) meanings that cannot be ascribed to the semantic structure of the words it comprises.
 It is sometimes referred to in the literature as constructional homonymy.
 IC Analysis cannot account for constructional homonymy.

 It may mean that (a) the car was washed by John in the garage or (b) the car in the garage was washed by John.

-In IC analysis it is assumed that there will be no division into pieces smaller than words (morphemes) until all the words have been divided.
+IC analysis assumes that there will be no division into pieces smaller than words (morphemes) until all the words have been divided.
 If we cut ‘criminal lawyer’ into ‘criminal/lawyer’, it does not sound tenable in actual practice because ‘criminal lawyer’ generally means a lawyer who deals with criminal cases.
-So unless we cut ‘criminal lawyer’ in the way like ‘criminal – lawyer’, the meaning does not come out clearly.
-But because IC analysis does not go below the level of words, we cannot analyze the phrase ‘criminal lawyer’ in a meaningful way.
+So unless we cut ‘criminal lawyer’ in a way like ‘criminal – lawyer’, the meaning does not come out clearly.
+However, because IC analysis does not go below the level of words, we cannot meaningfully analyse the phrase ‘criminal lawyer’.

-IC analysis does not refer to our grammatical knowledge, so it does not take us very far and without the help of labelled bracketing we cannot point out the sources of ambiguity in many sentences.
-The labelled bracketing can be used to differentiate the two possibilities is an example that is often against IC analysis.
+IC analysis does not refer to our grammatical knowledge, so it only takes us a little further.
+Without the help of labelled bracketing, we cannot point out the sources of ambiguity in many sentences.
+The labelled bracketing can be used to differentiate the two possibilities, which is an example that is often against IC analysis.

 The sentence has two possible interpretations: